 Information on employee benefit laws, including COBRA, FMLA, and HIPAA requirements of employer-based health coverage and self-insured health plans.
 Also has information on recent changes in health care laws.
-Information for military reservists who must leave their private employers for active duty can be found at: www.dol.gov/elaws/vets/userra/mainmenu.asp
+Information for military reservists who must leave their private employers for active duty can be found at: webapps.dol.gov/elaws/vets/userra/ee_disc.asp

 State Health Care Marketplaces – US Department of Health and Human Services

 Provides information on the new insurance law, takes you through the steps of finding insurance, and much more.
 If you don’t have Internet access, the phone number will connect you with your state’s marketplace.